 Initially, the permission is granted by RBI for a period of 3 years, which can later be extended by the Authorised Dealer Bank.
-In case of construction-development companies, the permission is granted for a maximum of 2 years.
+In case of construction-development companies & Non- Banking Finance companies (NBFCs), the permission is granted for a maximum of 2 years.